shiroyasha/blog-source/source/posts/2019-02-09-five-principles-that-improved-my-software-engineering-skills.html.md

 I are not less or more capable than anyone else.
 We are all humans.

-There is no hard programming languages, each of them can be learned in a matter of weeks.
+There are no hard programming languages, each of them can be learned in a matter of weeks.
 Human interaction issues are also just a type of issue.
 Everything can be learned quite easily.
 Whining about an issue won't really help anyone.

-Many times, even a 20 percent of the full knowledge from some other area can allow me to do things 10x faster, just because I don't need to hand over the problem.
+Many times, even 20 percent of the full knowledge from some other area can allow me to do things 10x faster, just because I don't need to hand over the problem.